 Elementary School Recognition Program

 At St. Elizabeth Seton School we encourage all students to strive to be the best they can be.
-Success is its own reward, but at the same time we offer recognition to students who consistently demonstrate the Core Values of dignity, respect, honesty, fairness, loyalty and personal and communal growth.
-Students who receive recognition during monthly assemblies.
+Success is its own reward, but at the same time we offer recognition to students who consistently demonstrate the 8 Characters of Catholic education during monthly assemblies.

 The general criteria is as follows: